 Within the School of Education sits the department of Disability Inclusion and Special Needs (DISN).
 This is a unique department which specialises in research and teaching, seeking to better understand and improve the inclusion of people in education and society more broadly.

-The department of Disability Inclusion and Special Needs is unique worldwide in its depth and scope of expertise.
-Research has been undertaken in many parts of the world including Brazil, Canada, Dubai, Egypt, Greece, Ireland, Japan, Kenya, Malta, The Philippines, South Africa, Uganda and the USA.
+We have undertaken research and teaching in many parts of the world including Brazil, Bhutan, Canada, Dubai, Egypt, Greece, Ireland, Japan, Kenya, Malta, Malawi, the Philippines, South Africa, Sweden, Uganda and the USA.

 Head of Department

 Deputy head of department